-Wouldn’t it be great if the car manufacturers (Ford, Toyota, Chevy) involved with racing, stepped up and furnished a gold painted pace car or at least a white car with a big gold ribbon predominately displayed for all major races held in September to promote childhood cancer awareness month!
+Wouldn’t it be great if all car manufacturers (Ford, Toyota, Chevy) involved with September racing, stepped up and furnished a pace car or with a big gold ribbon?
+Toyota stepped up in 2015 for two September races to promote childhood cancer awareness month!
 Richmond International Raceway had a gold finish line and gold ribbons on the walls in addition to a big pre-race ceremony featuring childhood cancer kids leading the crowd in the Pledge of Allegiance.
 We would like to see other tracks where September races are held could even promote awareness by using the gold theme.

 The last few years, Chevy and the American Cancer Society have teamed up, to run a pink pace car (breast cancer awareness) around the beginning of September (August 31st this year).
 The childhood cancer community has no problem with a pink pace car and does support breast cancer awareness month, but just not in September.
 Gold is for September and Pink is for October!

 NASCAR, NHRA and World of Outlaw teams, their drivers and sponsors raise awareness about many great “causes,” like autism, diabetes, COPD and breast cancer.
 What greater tragedy and cause, than children dying from cancer and very little being done about it?
 Everyone has the power to make a difference in our world, some use their words, some use their talents and some use their resources.
 We need Gold in all September races in 2015!

 How can you help?
 Share this post with all your friends. join our Motorsports Go Gold Facebook page and stay informed on our progress.
 Since NASCAR is the largest racing series, consider writing to your favorite owners, drivers, sponsors, and tracks (Darlington, Richmond, Chicagoland, and New Hampshire) and let them know how you feel.
 DO NOT WAIT UNTIL SEPTEMBER.
 START NOW!

 Author: Greg Puryear